Paul Hudson

 After reading geophysics and planetary physics at Newcastle University, Hudson joined the Met Office and trained for two years at Leeds Weather Centre.
 Hudson combined this with a two-year stint as a weather presenter for BBC Look North and for the BBC local radio stations in Leeds, York, Humberside and Sheffield.

-Hudson is known for his tongue-in-cheek banter with BBC Look North presenter Harry Gration, and also Peter Levy, presenter of BBC Look North for the East Riding, Lincolnshire and parts of Nottinghamshire via the Belmont transmitter.
+Hudson is known for his tongue-in-cheek banter with BBC Look North presenter Harry Gration, and also Peter Levy, presenter of BBC Look North for East Yorkshire, Lincolnshire, North West Norfolk and parts of Nottinghamshire via the Belmont transmitter.

 Early life

 Hudson was born in Keighley, West Riding of Yorkshire.
-His parents purchased his first 'kids weather centre' when he was seven, and by the age of twelve he was compiling his own meteorological records (now archived by Keighley Library) and writing for local newspapers Keighley News and Telegraph & Argus.
+His parents, John and Margaret, purchased his first 'kids weather centre' when he was seven, and by the age of twelve he was compiling his own meteorological records (now archived by Keighley Library) and writing for local newspapers Keighley News and Telegraph & Argus.
 He went to the Brontë Middle School and Oakbank School on Oakworth Road in Keighley.

 Hudson has a first-class degree in geophysics and planetary physics from the University of Newcastle.
 His early memories of local weather forecasting came from fellow Yorkshireman, Doncaster's Bob Rust.

 Paul Hudson was present during the catastrophic fire at Valley parade in 1985.

 Hudson attended training at the Meteorological Office College, situated at the former RAF Shinfield base in Shinfield, Berkshire.
 Due to a shortage of available posts within the Met Office, he worked as a geophysicist for an oil business in London.